slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 ## Deployment

-We're going to show you here how you can deploy the `perfsonr-checker` app using the SLATE CLI.
+We're going to show you here how you can deploy the `perfsonar-checker` app using the SLATE CLI.
 However, the app deployment can also be done through the SLATE Portal.

 The SLATE CLI has many subcommands which you can list by running the command `slate -h`: